top of page

 About me

-With a background in law, I combine the rigor of legal thinking with the creativity of the game.
+A lawyer by training, I combine the rigor of law with the creativity of the game.

 My ambition?
-To make chess accessible, lively, and understandable for everyone.
+To democratize chess, making it accessible, engaging, and understandable for everyone.

 The Color Method